Heinz Magenheimer

-Heinz Magenheimer (born January 21, 1943) is an Austrian military historian known for advancing the now discredited theory of a preemptive strike by the Wehrmacht against the Soviet Union.
+Heinz Magenheimer (born 21 January 1943) is an Austrian military historian known for advancing the discredited theory of a preemptive strike by the Wehrmacht against the Soviet Union.

 Education and career

 Magenheimer joined the Austrian Army as an officer candidate in 1961 after his matura at the Bundesrealgymnasium Wien V in Margareten.
 From 1962 to 1965, he was enrolled in officer's training at the Theresian Military Academy but did not graduate with a degree.
 Magenheimer then enrolled at the University of Vienna in 1965 and, four years later in 1969, wrote his dissertation at the Department of Contemporary History under Ludwig Jedlicka and Heinrich Appelt as his advisers.

 In October 1972, Magenheimer became a Referent at the Vienna National Defense Academy's Institute for Basic Strategic Research and, until 2000, became a Hofrat and deputy head of the Institute's research department.
 In 1982 he became a lecturer of military policy at the University of Salzburg, where he would complete his habilitation in 1991.
 That same year, Magenheimer became a professor of international relations and contemporary and military history at the University of Salzburg's Department of Political Science and Sociology.

 Since 1975, Magenheimer has published articles in various history periodicals such as the Austrian Military Journal, where since 1985 he has been on the editorial board.
 He is the author the history series Deutsche Geschichte - Europa und die Welt, published by right-wing publishing company Berg.